Recreating this Classic FASTER at Home!

 These are the steps to follow to make an easy mole sauce recipe:

-Pour in ½ cup of broth and scrape the bottom.
-This step is important to ensure no pieces burn to the bottom of the pan.
+Pour in ½ cup of the broth and scrape the bottom to release any bits that might be stuck.
+(These have so much of the flavor!)
+This step is also important to prevent any pieces from burning to the bottom of the pan.

 Add the onion and seasoning mixture to a large food processor or a high-speed blender along with the chipotle peppers, almond butter, raisins, cocoa powder, and remaining broth.

 Process for 1-2 minutes.
 You want the sauce completely smooth.
-The definitely don’t want to get a big bite of a chipotle pepper in your sauce!
+(After all, no one likes a big ole’ bite of chipotle pepper in their mole sauce!)

-Pour the puréed mixture back into the saucepan and bring it to a boil.
-Reduce the heat to low and simmer, uncovered, for 15 minutes.
+Pour the mixture back into the pan and bring to a boil.
+Reduce heat to low and simmer, uncovered, for 15 minutes.

-Be sure it’s UNCOVERED.
+Pro Tip: Be sure the pot is UNCOVERED.
 This allows the evaporating moisture to escape.
 Otherwise, you’ll end up with a very runny mole sauce.

 Blending Options